MaximDragun/TelegramBotApplication/README.md

 <a>Linux - for configuring the application on a remote VDS server on Ubuntu 22.</a><br>
 <a>PostgreSQL - selected as the DBMS for the application, all data used by the application is stored in it.</a><br>
 <a>RabbitMQ is a message broker used to send user messages and application-generated responses.</a><br>
+<a>Nginx - to use a reverse proxy, four services run on different ports, nginx connected its own subdomain to each with an ssl certificate for external access.</a><br>
   </h3>